An Extraordinary Experience

 Loy Center Neighborhood

-Headquarters for fraternities and sororities, with a leadership & service theme.
+• The Loy Center serves as the residential headquarters for fraternities and sororities, with a leadership and service theme.

 Learn more about the Loy Center Neighborhood

-Juniors and some sophomores live in apartments between the Fine Arts Center and Elon West, and focus on Elon Experiences – study abroad, internships, leadership, service, undergraduate research.
+• Upperclass students (sophomores-seniors) live in apartments between the Fine Arts Center and Elon West, with a focus on emerging adulthood and engaging more deeply in the Elon Experiences of study abroad, internships, leadership, service, and undergraduate research.

 Learn more about the Oaks and Park Place Neighborhood

-Seniors and some juniors reside in apartments in a self-governed community as they complete capstone courses, and prepare to engage in careers and experiences, and to be Elon alumni.
+• Seniors and some juniors reside in apartments in a self-governed community as they complete capstone courses, prepare to engage in careers and related experiences, and prepare to be Elon alumni.

 Learn more about the Station at Mill Point